 This family-run hostel based in a large historical house will welcome you with open arms.
-Located within Chicago’s University district this is the perfect spot for the young and young at heart and is within a short walking distance to famous sights such as Millennium Park and Cloud Gate.
-Offering mixed as well as female-only dorms, there are also private twin or double rooms available with all guests having access to the free Wi-Fi.
+Located within Chicago’s University district, this is the perfect spot for the young and young at heart and is within a short walking distance to famous sights such as Millennium Park and Cloud Gate.
+Offering mixed as well as female-only dorms, there are also private twin or double rooms available, with all guests having access to free Wi-Fi.

 HI Chicago Hostel offers many activities for guests to get to know each other such as activity nights ranging from a night out at a jazz bar to pub crawls.
 If you’re having a night in, you can have fun while meeting some fellow travelers around a game of pool or ping pong in the lounge or have an entertaining film night in the TV room.

 24 E Ida B Wells Drive, Chicago, Chicago, USA.